SymfonyCasts/symfony7/sfcasts/role-hierarchy-access-control.md

 403 access denied...
 Perfect!

-Next, we'll delve further into authorization with voters and permissions!
+Next, we'll see how to access the currently logged-in user in our services and controllers.